Mon 30th December

 Each Year 7 student has one Core Teacher for each of the Key Learning Areas of English, Mathematics, Science and Studies of the Society and Environment.

-Year Level Co-ordinator, Ms Karyn Kybus, whose primary role is the pastoral care of Year 7 students, is ably supported by the Form Teachers who meet weekly to discuss issues pertinent to the Year 7 Cohort.
-Ms Kybus’office, and those of the other Year Level Co-ordinators, is located on the ground floor of the Middle School, next to the Year 7 classrooms.
-Whilst the students will need to move throughout the Middle and Senior Schools at various times, the majority of their needs are met close to where they spend the majority of their day.
+Year Level Co-ordinator, Miss Kelsie Preston, whose primary role is the pastoral care of Year 7 students, is ably supported by the Form Teachers who meet weekly to discuss issues pertinent to the Year 7 Cohort.
+Miss Preston's office, and those of the other Year Level Co-ordinators, is located on the ground floor of the Middle School, next to the Year 7 classrooms.
+Whilst the students will need to move throughout the Middle and Senior Schools at various times, the majority of their needs are met close to where they spend most of their day.

 Year 7 Camp